 There are several departments and programs in the University that offer courses that are relevant to the graduate program in computer science; these include, Mathematics, Statistics, Philosophy, and Electrical and Computer Engineering, as well as the Program in Cognitive Science.
-(See Section 6.3 for some of their courses.)
+(See this for some of their courses.)

 There are also departments whose academic programs and research are of considerable interest to the Division of Computer and Information Sciences.
 In some, the common interests concern advanced computer applications, and in some the common interests concern theoretical ideas.
 In alphabetical order, some of these are: